 High Court Enforcement Officers

-If you live in England or Wales and a creditor you owe money to holds a High Court Judgment or a County Court Judgment (CCJ) against you then in appropriate cases they can utilise the services of a High Court enforcement officer (HCEO) to collect the debt.
+If you live in England or Wales, one of your creditors could hold a High Court Judgment or a County Court Judgment (CCJ) against you.
+In these cases, it’s then possible that they will hire a High Court enforcement officer (HCEO) to collect the debt for them.

 What is a High Court enforcement officer?

 High court enforcement officers are a type of bailiff, so they’ll visit your home to try to collect payment.
 If you don’t come to an agreement, then they will remove items to be sold at auction to cover the balance.

 A HCEO works in a very similar way to a County Court bailiff.
 They have to provide 7 days notice of their first visit and when they visit your home (or business premises if you are self-employed) they will ask you to pay the debt in full.

 If you are not able to do this, they will then make a list of the goods that they will seize and sell if you do not stick to the payment plan agreed.

 They will normally allow you to keep hold of the goods as long as you are making payments towards the debt.
 If you don’t comply with the payment plan or fail to make the payments the HCEO will return to remove the controlled goods in order to sell them.

 HCEOs are also considered much more difficult to stop once they have commenced action.

 Why would a creditor use a High Court enforcement officer?